History of Citibank in Timeline

 In 2001, Citibank became a sponsor of the Australian Rugby Union team for a three-year deal.

-In 2002, Citigroup acquired Golden State Bancorp and its California Federal Bank for $5.8 billion.
+In 2002, Citigroup, the parent of Citibank, acquired Golden State Bancorp and its California Federal Bank, which was one-third owned by Ronald O. Perelman, for $5.8 billion.

-In August 2008, Citibank was ordered to repay $14 million to 53,000 customers in California after a three-year investigation by the California Attorney General.
-This amount was removed from customer accounts over an 11-year period (1992 to 2003) through an electronic "account sweeping program," plus an additional $4 million in interest and penalties.
+In August 2008, Citibank was ordered to repay $14 million to 53,000 customers.
+This was the result of an investigation by the California Attorney General following an electronic "account sweeping program" from 1992 to 2003.
+Citibank also had to pay an additional $4 million in interest and penalties.

-In 2004, Citibank (Japan) lost their private banking license because they were allowing yakuza to do many complex transactions.
+In 2004, Citibank (Japan) lost their private banking license for allowing yakuza to conduct complex transactions.

 2005: Citibank Sponsors Sydney Swans